 Do: Dr. Hibbert tented his fingers.
 “It’s a serious matter Mr. Simpson.
 If we don’t remove that crayon from your brain, it could damage your cerebral cortex.”

 Likewise, the character Reverend Lovejoy is kind and a bit depressive.
-He’s typically not the type to start a fight, take the lord’s name in vain, or swear at people.
+He’s not the type to start a fight, take the lord’s name in vain, or swear at people.

 When you write, you want the reader to experience what the characters experience.
 Unless you are writing in a distant third person (fly on the wall or narratorial voice with no access to thoughts) you’re going to have to write thoughts and feelings.
 But how to write about them?